wladyslawczyzewski/aspnet.cqrs/README.md

 });
 ```

-Then, in yours Startup's Configure method you need to configure CQRS's feature and CQRS's middleware:
+Then, in yours Startup's `Configure` method you need to configure CQRS's feature and CQRS's middleware:

 ```csharp
 app.UseCQRS();
 ```

-The example configuration about will lead queries and commands from the same assembly as yours Startup class.
+The example configuration above will lead queries and commands from the same assembly as yours Startup class.

 Once you have done the configuration, you can add your first query: